 Surf Air Mobility plans to develop a hybrid-electric propulsion system and will seek an FAA supplemental type certificate (STC) to install the system in its Caravan fleet.
 The powertrain will use a turbo-generator to charge batteries that run an electric motor-driven propeller.
 Surf Air Mobility is still in discussions with manufacturers of electric motors, the turbo-generator, and batteries, according to Surf Air Mobility chairman and CEO Sudhin Shahani.

-Surf Air Mobility acquired hybrid-electric aircraft developer Ampaire earlier this year and it will drive the technological development of the hybrid-electric Caravan STC.
+Earlier this year, Surf Air Mobility agreed to acquire hybrid-electric aircraft developer Ampaire and the California-based start-up will drive the technological development of the hybrid-electric Caravan STC.
 Ampaire has demonstrated the Electric EEL, a hybrid-electric conversion of a Cessna 337 Skymaster in which one of the airplane's two piston engines is replaced with an electric powerplant.
 Ampaire also had planned to develop hybrid-electric propulsion for the De Havilland Twin Otter and Grand Caravan.
 The company hasn’t applied to the FAA yet for the Caravan STC, but this should happen soon, Shahani said.

 “We’re building on the work that Ampaire has been flying now for three years,” he said.
 “We’ve proven cost and emissions reductions a little over 30 percent.
 I'm replacing [the PT6] with a lighter combustion turbo-generator, where you get back some weight, and then adding the EPU [electronic power unit] and the battery pack, which work in series with the turbo-generator, and wrapping all of that with our proprietary control software.”